Ramonjunior114/Ramonjunior114/README.md

-- 👋 Hi, I'm Ramon Rodrigues, a Science student at the Federal University of Sergipe (UFS),creator and director of EIDIOS.
+- 👋 Hi, I'm Ramon Rodrigues, an Economic Science student at the Federal University of Sergipe (UFS),creator and director of EIDIOS.
 A project focused on the virtual market, presence and material, where graphic representations and technological systems are not intended for the communication market between companies and auxiliary people.